sarahmjohnson/data-engineering-challenge/README.md

 Used `black` to format according to PEP8.

 Created `.gitignore` to disclude the PI data.
-Normally, the `.gitignore` should also include `/training_data` and data should only be sent through airdrop or uploaded to private s3 and downloaded.
-However, since it is dummy data, I've included it in the github repo.
+Normally, the `.gitignore` should also include `/data` and `/training_data` and data should only be sent through airdrop or uploaded to private s3 and downloaded.
+However, since it is dummy data, I've included them in the github repo.

 With more time, I would dockerize and create unit tests.